 Check out Marit's MPP Blog.

-Martha graduated from the MPP in Spring 2020 and works as an Analyst for the New Mexico Legislative Finance Committee (LFC).
+Martha graduated from the MPP in Spring 2020 and works as the Business Intelligence Analyst for Centro Savila.
 She was born and raised in Albuquerque, New Mexico.
 She got her Bachelor of Business Administration with concentrations in Finance and International Management from UNM’s Anderson School of Business.
 Martha has a strong desire to use the education that she was privileged to have to help her community and give back to her state.

 Check out Martha's MPP Blog.

 Tim graduated from the MPP in 2023 and works as a Senior Policy Analyst at the New Mexico Legislative Education Study Committee.
 Tim is from Sandia Park, NM and graduated from UNM with a Bachelors of Arts in Political Science.
 He chose the MPP because it was well-aligned with the skills needed in legislative analysis.
 In his work, understanding how to read academic research and collect data, then distill all of that into need-to-know information is critical to success.